Stout DLOM Calculator™ Frequently Asked Questions (FAQs)

 Q: Describe the impact of different holding periods on the discount provided by the calculator.

 A: All things being equal, two-year holding period restricted stock data is more similar, in terms of illiquidity, to private equity than is one-year, six-month or six-month with registration rights restricted stock data.
 Accordingly, Stout has added functionality to the calculator which allows users to select a “two-year holding period equivalent discounts” which adjusts each one-year holding period, six-month holding period, and registration rights transaction.
-You can learn more about the two-year equivalent discount adjustment here.

 Q: Why does the data need to be adjusted to a two-year equivalent?
 When is it appropriate to use two year equivalent adjusted data?